 Goals of the program

-- Provide college knowledge (access, purpose, and goals) to students of Eau Claire and the greater area, thus increasing the number of students who receive a post-secondary education and retention of these minds to the Eau Claire area.
+- Provide college knowledge (access, purpose, and goals) to students of Eau Claire and the greater area, thus increasing the number of students who receive post-secondary educations and retention of these minds to the Eau Claire area.

 - Prepare and facilitate high school students to graduate fully informed and qualified for post-secondary enrollment.